Chikka Virarajendra

-Chikavira Rajendra or Chikka Vira Rajendra (Kannada: ಚಿಕವೀರ/ಚಿಕ್ಕವೀರ ರಾಜೇಂದ್ರ, cika/cikka vīrarājendra) (also in other variations, including Chikkaveera Rajendra), was the last ruler of the Kodagu (Coorg) kingdom in South India.
+Chikavira Rajendra or Chikka Vira Rajendra (Kannada: ಚಿಕವೀರ/ಚಿಕ್ಕವೀರ ರಾಜೇಂದ್ರ, cika/cikka vīrarājendra) (also in other variations, including Chikkaveera Rajendra) was the last ruler of the Kodagu (Coorg) kingdom in South India.
 His actual name was Vira Rajendra, but this was the name of his uncle as well; as both of them were rulers of Kodagu, the prefix Chikka (Kannada and Kodava Takk for Younger) is used as a distinguisher.

 He was a son of Linga Rajendra II.

 Annexation of the kingdom

 On 24 April 1834 CE, he was deposed and exiled by the British; his kingdom was annexed into British India as a separate chief commissionership.
 He spent some years in Benares before going to England along with his favourite daughter Gouramma to plead in court for the return of his kingdom.

+Chikkaveera Rajendra was deeply fascinated by literature and general knowledge, and he himself used to compose poems.
+He was proficient in Kannada and Persian languages, and he could speak Hindi, Tulu, English, and Urdu.